 Who is it for? - The programme is designed for anyone who is interested in or passionate about Israel – Palestine.
 You must be aged 18+ and are at or entering university.
 Applications from 17-year-olds will be considered only if they have parental permission to attend the programme.
 If you have already visited the region, campaigned on Israel - Palestine, or feel strongly about the situation, we encourage you to apply.
 Equally, you do not need to have studied the conflict, been to the region, or demonstrate prior interest.
 All we ask is that you are able to show a willingness to listen, learn, speak your mind, empathise, and show leadership on this issue on your campus or within your community.

 What happens during the programme? – The programme is full of talks, workshops, discussions, tours, lectures, and panel discussions all about topics related to Israel – Palestine.
 All participants attend all of the sessions and there is always plenty of time to give your own opinions, asking questions, and hold your own discussions in each session.

 Who gives the talks? - We invite activists, academics, economists, community leaders, religious leaders, former participants, NGO workers, journalists, students and huge range of others to run the sessions.

-- What kind of topics does the programme cover? - 2017 Topics included: Negotiations, Israel and Palestine in the wider Middle East, Gaza Economics, Women & Peacebuilding in Israel-Palestine, The role of religion [in the conflict], Borders and Settlements, Final Status Issues, Israel Advocacy, Palestine Advocacy, Internal politics in Israel and Palestine, Student Politics on the conflict [on British campuses], Antisemitism and Anti-Muslim Hate [related to the conflict], & British Foreign Policy in Israel-Palestine.
+What kind of topics does the programme cover? - 2018 Topics included: Negotiations, Israel and Palestine in the wider Middle East, Gaza Economics, The role of religion [in the conflict], Borders and Settlements, Final Status Issues, Israel Advocacy, Palestine Advocacy, Internal politics in Israel and Palestine, Student Politics on the conflict [on British campuses], Antisemitism and Anti-Muslim Hate [related to the conflict], & British Foreign Policy in Israel-Palestine.
 The programme also included a number of workshops, focusing on leadership, dialogue, & public speaking, in addition to a negotiations simulation day.